Peter Stampfel

 Peter Stampfel (born October 29, 1938) is an American fiddle player, old-time musician, and singer-songwriter.
-He is best known as a founding member of The Holy Modal Rounders.
+He is best known as a founding member of The Holy Modal Rounders, which he formed with guitarist Steve Weber in 1963 in New York City.
+The Rounders' early recordings are cited as among the first examples of psychedelic folk and freak folk.
+Music critic Robert Christgau declared that "next to Bob Dylan, Stampfel is the closest thing to a genius" to emerge from the New York folk revival of the 1960s.